jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - None/Nothing/Void/...
 - Loosely, nothingness is a coproduct of somethingness and we need both for a complete view of the world.
+- The coproducts introduced by interaction of these categories are consequential for automated reasoning.
+  - I will return to this.
 - Extending binary to ternary logic adds essential flexibility to structured reasoning.
-- The coproducts introduced by interaction of these categories are consequential for automated reasoning.
-I will return to this.
+  - `(false, null, true)` more expressive than `(false, true)`
-- *Humans reason much more efficiently than algorithms about this concept.*
+- *Humans reason much more efficiently than algorithms about $\emptyset$.*
 :::

 ## $\forall x \notin\emptyset$ (nonempty sets)